Korean, educated and female? Find a matchmaker

 "In a privately set up blind date, you cannot be entirely sure of how much of personal information given to you is accurate," said DUO spokesman Yon Jun.

-Critics say the industry prioritises income, status and materialism.
+Critics say the industry prioritizes income, status and materialism.
 Local wags have coined the phrase "employage" to sum up employment and marriage.

 "If your father works in the financial industry or is a high-ranking administrator, you will find your match with similar backgrounds through a matchmaking firm, starting a perfect marriage on the back of parental support," said comedian Choi Hyo-jong, a presenter on a local satirical show called "the Wart's Kindergarten".